autolab/Autolab/docs/instructors.md

 - Download Selected downloads each of the selected files/folders separately.

-- Clicking on a binary file downloads it else the file's contents are displayed.
+- When clicking on a file, it will be automatically downloaded if it is larger than 1GB or a binary file.
+Otherwise, the file contents will be displayed.